 I graduated with two Bachelor of Arts degrees from the Federal University of Juiz de Fora, where I specialized in Portuguese and Translation.
 For my undergraduate thesis, The Abyss of the Original, I addressed Paulo Leminski's simultaneous bitranslation of Samuel Beckett's Malone Dies and Malone Meurt.
 Within my academic program, I pursued topics in Classical Studies, Semiotics, Translation Theory, Computational Linguistics, and a range of other subjects.

 Besides being a Babel Tower enthusiast, I also have a passion for cinema, philosophy, and vintage technology.
 Whenever possible, I'm tinkering with things creatively to understand how they work.
 Over a good bits, I have been using GNU/Linux and Emacs, exploring the power of various programming languages and the freedom of self-hosting.

-During my college days, I spent a year abroad at the University of Passau in Germany, where I attended Sprach- und Textwissenschaften and advanced my studies on Ekphrasis and Text-Image Relations.
-It was an incredible experience and really broadened my horizons in every sense—just as the breathtaking view of compound words longer than the Autobahn.
+During my college days, I spent a year studying abroad at the University of Passau in Germany.
+While attending Sprach- und Textwissenschaften, I focused on advancing my studies of ekphrasis and text-image relations.
+It was an incredible experience that broadened my horizons in every sense—just as the breathtaking view of compound words longer than the Autobahn.

-Since 2018, I've been maintaining this website to gather my interests and creations.
-And as eterno devir tells… there will always be more to come.
+Since 2018, I have been maintaining this website to gather my interests and creations.
+And as eterno devir suggests, there will always be more to come.